geudde/attic-chest/pages/01.attic-chest/docs.md

 Most of the Attic Chest contributions have been preserved and are currently held by the [Derbyshire Record Office](https://www.derbyshire.gov.uk/leisure/record-office/derbyshire-record-office.aspx) (DRO) in Matlock, UK, where they form part of the Gell Collection.

 [Anna Jane Vardill](https://vardill.org) was a close friend of Eleanor Anne Porden and an enthusiastic contributor to the Attic Chest.
-With the cooperation of the DRO the Vardill Society has undertaken the task of transcribing the Attic Chest collection and making it available in digital form.
+With the cooperation of the DRO the Vardill Society has undertaken the task of transcribing the Attic Chest collection and making it available in digital forms.

 <div style="width: 60%; margin: auto;">
 <script async src="https://cse.google.com/cse.js?cx=62e58d248157cd0bd"></script>